 As with all things in life, we pick some things up and get good at them…and yet with other things we need help.
-I am a 100% self taught polymer clay artist.
-I have never taken a class on sculpting, pottery, drawing or anything else.
+I am a 100% self-taught polymer clay artist.
 I have purchased several polymer clay books and use several very religiously.
-But over the past 3 years, I have learned many things about working with polymer clay.
-Today I will share with you 10 hints, tips, & tricks for working with polymer clay that you may not already know or thought of that will help you in your own polymer clay jouney.
+Here are 10 hints, tips, & tricks for working with polymer clay that you may not already know or thought of that will help you in your own polymer clay jouney.

 - Before you do anything else, put on hand lotion.
 I have found that when working with polymer clay may hands dry out.
 When my hands dry out, the clay colors get absorbed into my skin and transfer from one clay to another.
 Stop the problem in its tracks and use any hand cream with silicone to help prevent this!

-- You know that clay that’s just hard like a brick.
+- Do you know that clay that’s just hard like a brick?
 Soften it a little before you tear open the package.
 Do this by sitting on your clay.
 I know this sounds like an easy tip, but it’s often overlooked.
 And the best part is that it’s free.
 When you sit on your clay, it will automatically warm up and it will take far less time to condition.

 - Is your clay still too hard?
 Never underestimate the power of your acrylic roller.
 Bang on your clay.
 This will align the polymers quickly and allow you to condition your clay more easily.

 - Don’t spend money on a particular clay mat to put in your oven if you don’t have to…Reuse your shipping labels.
 You can use the glossy side to make your clay on, roll it, stamp it, etc. And wah-la…it comes right off, each and every time!
 It was something you were going to throw away anyhow, but now it’s reused … and you can reuse these several times too!